cicci8ino/nono-swift/README.md

 make verify-artifacts
 ```

-`make artifacts` and `make artifacts-arm64` are equivalent; both produce an arm64-only local artifact.
+`make artifacts-arm64` is kept as an alias; this package only builds arm64 artifacts.

 Local source builds use the generated artifact by setting `NONO_SWIFT_BINARY_TARGET=local`.
 The Makefile does this automatically.
 If you run SwiftPM directly from a source checkout, pass the variable yourself: